-Re: The Imperative for U.S. Government Support of Startups, Small Businesses, and Entrepreneurs in the Global Digital Economy
+Re: April 16, 2024 House Committee on Ways and Means Hearing on the Biden Administration's 2024 Trade Policy Agenda; the Imperative for Support of Startups, Small Businesses, and Entrepreneurs in the Global Digital Economy

-The undersigned, representing a broad and diverse community of entrepreneur, small business, and startup innovators, collectively share our deep concern with the United States Trade Representative's (USTR) decision to withdraw its support for foundational positions on digital trade policy within the World Trade Organization (WTO).
+The undersigned, representing a broad and diverse community of entrepreneur, small business, and startup innovators, collectively share our deep concern with the United States Trade Representative's (USTR) decision to withdraw its support for foundational positions on digital trade policy.

-The communities we represent and support are the U.S. startups and small businesses that are the driving force behind equitable economic growth, competition, innovation, and export of countless consumer and enterprise products and services.
-They make software, hardware, and internet of things (IoT) solutions and systems for agriculture, education, healthcare, manufacturing, public safety, and countless other examples.
+We represent and support the U.S. startups and small businesses that are the driving force behind equitable economic growth, competition, innovation, and export of countless consumer and enterprise products and services.
+They make software, hardware, and internet of things (IoT) solutions and systems for agriculture, education, healthcare, manufacturing, public safety, and countless other uses.
 They employ tens of millions of Americans who live and work in communities in every state of the nation and are responsible for adding more than \$2.41 trillion to the American gross domestic product.